 NUMBER SEVEN: INCREASED COMPRESSION

 One of the easiest ways to get a harder hit and better low-to-mid power is to increase the compression ratio.
 On a two-stroke engine, compression is increased by milling the head (which decreases combustion chamber volume).
 On a four-stroke, the compression ratio is increased by using a piston with a higher dome.
 A high-compression piston typically delivers more punch at the cost of some top-end.
 Stock compression is typically in the 12:1 range.
 It can easily be upped to 13:1 or higher.
 Be careful, increases in compression might require higher-octane gasoline.

 NUMBER EIGHT: IGNITION MAPPING

 Carburetors offered wonderful tuning opportunities.
 On most small displacement play bikes, like TT-Rs, KLXs and XRs, it is de rigeur to replace the stock carb with a larger one.
 The larger the bore of the carb, which is measured in millimeters, the more fuel it can flow.
 As a rule of thumb, bigger carbs increase mid-and-up power (at the cost of low-end).
 Why do big carbs hurt low-end power?
 In order to flow fuel through a larger opening, the engine has to create more vacuum.
 The larger the carb throat, the greater the vacuum required to draw the fuel into the engine.
 Most factory teams bored their carbs out, tapered their carbs or added aerodynamic velocity stacks.
-The days of the Keihin carb are numbered.
-It’s being replaced by fuel injection.
+The days of the Keihin carb are over excpet on play bikes.
+It’s been replaced by fuel injection.

 NUMBER NINE: CLUTCHES